-- Team of 5 minimum, $50/person.
+- Team of 5 minimum, maximum 7. $50/person.
 Teams cannot be single gender – must be a mix of men & women.
 Top 4 scores per team each night count (at least one member of each gender will have a countable score).

 - Racing goes from 5-7pm each night.
 Results will be posted in the T-Bar by 8pm.

 - Racers must be 21 years of age or older.